kintohub/kintohub-docs/docs/usage-limit.md

 ---
 title: Is there a usage limit during alpha testing period?
-sidebar_label: Is there a usage limit during alpha testing period?
 ---

 Yes, but it's quite generous so you are very unlikely to hit it.